miguelCyclone/Xtense_IOTA/README.md

 Proof that a tokenization model without Smart Contracts is possible

 # Video presentation
-* This concept was presented at a IOTA meetup during the World Mobile Conference 2018 at Barcelona
+* This concept was presented at a IOTA meetup during the World Mobile Conference Week 2018 at Barcelona
 * https://youtu.be/6IYXYYToQwI?t=3357

 # Architecture